Here I Provide lost spring questions and answers of Rajasthan board class 12 book Rainbow. Lost spring author is Anees Jung.

-Answer –Saheb is not happy working at tea stall because he lost his freedom.
+Answer –Saheb is not happy working at a tea stall because he lost his freedom.
 He finds steel canister in hands.
-In short he does not like working under his master.
+In short, he does not like working under his master.

 Question 7.
 What is mukesh ambition?
 Can it be realized?

-Answer – Mukesh ambition is to became a motor mechanic.
-Yes it can be realized.
-He will go to garage and learn it.
+Answer – Mukesh ambition is to become a motor mechanic.
+Yes, it can be realized.
+He will go to the garage and learn it.

 Question 8.
 “Can a good-given lineage ever be broken”? why does mukesh grandmother say so?

 Answer – “Can a good-given lineage ever be broken” is true.
-Mukesh grandmother says because she think it can be broken.
-Fortune has to favour the brave.
+Mukesh grandmother says because she thinks it can be broken.
+Fortune has to favor the brave.